 Most of these side effects may go away within a few days to a couple of weeks.
 However, if they become more severe or don’t go away, talk with your doctor or pharmacist.

-* For more information about allergic reaction and Auvelity, see “Allergic reaction” below.
+* For details about allergic reaction and Auvelity, see “Allergic reaction” below.

 Serious side effects